RallyTechServices/portfolio-burndown-with-trend/README.md

 * Stops showing the burn up after today because that's future information that isn't guaranteed.

+* Now allows multiple portfolio items.
+Start and End dates are taken from those that have those values (earliest of each item for start and latest of each for end).

 ## Development Notes

 * Made a switch on the calculator config to decide whether to show after today (only the completion bars).